-Race Conditions and Deadlocks
+Demonstrating Race Conditions

-library in Python.
-In this lesson, I’m going to take a little side journey and show you what happens when race conditions complicate your concurrent program.
+00:01 In the previous lesson, I introduced you to the threading library in Python.
+In this lesson, I’m going to start a little side journey and show you what happens when race conditions complicate your concurrent program.

-00:30 You should always choose carefully whether or not it’s the right thing to do.
-It introduces all sorts of complications.
-In an earlier lesson, I went through list including things like deadlocks and resource starvation that can be quite complicated.
+00:33 It introduces all sorts of complications.
+In an earlier lesson, I covered a list that included things like deadlocks and resource starvation that make coding concurrency more complicated.

-00:44 Race conditions are related to deadlock, in that the behavior of the program changes depending on the order of execution.
+00:44 Race conditions are related to deadlocks in that the behavior of the program changes depending on the order of execution.
 This is particularly noticeable when two threads share the same memory and objects.

 00:56 The nature of threaded computation means you can’t predict what order the code is going to run in, and depending on how those shared objects are used, it can affect the outcome.

-in Python can help you, but you have to remember when to use them, when things are local and when they don’t need to be local.
-A surprising number of things that are common tools in the programmer’s tool belt are not thread-safe.
+Locking mechanisms and threading.local in Python can help you, but you have to remember when to use them when things are local and when they don’t need to be local.

-library, you need to make sure that you’ve got locks in place.
+If you’re doing multi-threaded programming with the requests library, you need to make sure that you’ve got locks in place.
+Even something as fundamental as print() isn’t thread safe.

-isn’t thread-safe.
-It doesn’t happen often, but it is possible for two different threads to print at the same time, and you end up with a print buffer partially populated from the first thread, populated by the second thread, and then populated by the first thread, which ends up being a mess on the screen.
+It doesn’t happen often, but it is possible for two different threads to print() at the same time, and you end up with a print buffer partially populated from the first thread and then populated by the second thread and then populated by the first thread, which ends up being a mess on the screen.

-02:28 The program I’m about to show you has a race condition in it.
-It’s also what we in the business call “a convoluted example.”
-You’ll never see code that actually looks like this, but it does show off the fact that the race condition can happen.
+02:26 It’s also what we in the business call a convoluted example.
+You’ll never see code that actually looks like this, but it does show off the fact that race conditions can happen.

-02:42 Race conditions are heisenbugs, the kinds of bugs that often disappear when you’re looking for them.
-Things are timed correctly, the bug doesn’t happen.
-Things are timed incorrectly, and the bug does happen.
+02:40 Race conditions are heinous bugs.
+The kinds of bugs that often disappear when you’re looking at them.
+If things are timed correctly, the bug doesn’t happen.

 03:07